portertech/chef-recognizer/README.md

 ===========

 Installs and configures Recognizer, a Graphite Carbon impostor that sends metrics to Librato Metrics.
+Recognizer was created at Sonian, to evaluate Librato Metrics without having to modify instrumentation.

 Recognizer is an executable JAR.